-- 3.6.1 Dead or declining trees that pose a high risk to people or property should be removed prior to the start of construction.
-Existing desirable trees and vegetated areas to save will be identified for protection.
-Trees to remove and trees to save will be identified by a certified arborist and approved by the Planning Board prior to the start of construction, and identified on planning documents. - 3.6.2 For any sites one (1) acre or larger, during the development and construction process, wooded natural and non-wooded natural areas shall be managed to maintain a healthy vegetative cover to maintain the soil structure, minimize soil erosion and enhance the quality of the proposed community.
-In wooded natural areas, the healthy forest cover shall be retained to reduce the amount of stormwater running across the ground surface. - 3.6.3 Limits of clearing shall be established in the field with construction fencing, wherever natural limits are not otherwise clearly identified.
-Trees to be protected during clearing operations and construction shall be protected with fencing at a distance from the tree of 1 foot per 1 inch of tree DBH.
-Example: a 10" tree has a circle with a 10' radius to protect the critical root zone.
-The Planning Board may reduce the size of this protection zone.
+- 3.5.2 Dead or diseased trees that pose a high risk to people or property should be removed prior to the start of construction. - 3.5.1 For any sites one (1) acre or larger, during the development and construction process, wooded natural and non-wooded natural areas shall be managed to maintain a healthy vegetative cover to maintain the soil structure, minimize soil erosion and enhance the quality of the proposed community.
+In wooded natural areas, the healthy forest cover shall be retained to reduce the amount of stormwater running across the ground surface. - 3.5.2 Limits of clearing shall be established in the field with construction fencing, wherever natural limits are not otherwise clearly identified.
+Trees to be protected during clearing operations and construction shall be clearly marked to caution operators.
 The developer shall notify the Tree Warden in advance to ensure this occurs.
-Impacts outside of clearing limits shall be reestablished with native species at applicant's expense. - 3.6.4 No construction activity shall occur within the critical root zone to avoid soil compaction and damage to the tree.
-This includes: Vehicles and equipment traffic and parking, stock piling of any supplies, soil, stone or any building materials, changing the grade, changing
+Impacts outside of clearing limits shall be reestablished with native species at applicant's expense.